eolwral/OSMonitor.Classical/README.md

 OSMonitor Classical

 ## Notice ##
-This is a old version, I won't to maintain it anymore, so please don't issue a ticket.
+This is a old version, I won't maintain it anymore, so please don't issue a ticket.

 ## Introduction ##